domwxyz/marxist-chat/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### Common Issues

+- **WebSocket Connection Failed**: Ensure your server is running and check for firewall issues.
+- **No Responses to Questions**: Verify that both RSS archive and vector store have been created.
+- **Model Loading Errors**: Check disk space and ensure the model URL is accessible.
+- **Slow Response Times**: Check the NUM_THREADS setting and consider using a smaller model.

+### Logs

+Check the log files in the `logs/` directory for detailed error information.

+## Performance Considerations

+- The application is resource-intensive, particularly during vector store creation and query processing.
+- For production deployments, consider server specifications with at least:
+  - 4+ CPU cores
+  - 8GB+ RAM
+  - SSD storage for faster vector operations
+  - Adequate bandwidth for model downloads

 ## License